 There are a few reasons why older adults are more susceptible to fluid and electrolyte imbalances.
-With age, our body’s ability to conserve water is reduced.
+Muscle mass (an important storehouse for water in the body) and kidney function tend to decline with age, thereby diminishing the ability to conserve water.
 This can make it more difficult to adapt to things like fluctuating temperatures.
 Additionally, the sense of thirst diminishes with age.
 By the time someone actually feels thirsty, essential fluids could already be extremely low.

-Certain medical conditions and medications can affect a senior’s ability to retain fluids.
-Individuals with dementia may forget to eat and drink, and in more advanced stages may have difficulty swallowing.
+Certain medical conditions and medications can affect a senior’s ability to retain fluids as well.
+Dementia patients may forget to eat and drink and may experience difficulty swallowing (dysphagia) that prevents them from getting the fluids they need.
 Drugs like diuretics, antihistamines, laxatives, antipsychotics and corticosteroids can cause frequent urination that depletes water and electrolytes.
 Furthermore, seniors who experience incontinence often purposely refuse or limit fluids in order to avoid accidents.

-As a family caregiver, it’s important to be mindful of the signs and symptoms and to communicate with a doctor or health professional if you notice red flags that could indicate complications from fluid loss.
+As a family caregiver, it’s important to watch for signs of dehydration and communicate with a doctor or health professional if you notice red flags that could indicate complications from low fluid intake or fluid loss.

 If severe dehydration goes unchecked, it can cause seizures due to electrolyte imbalance, a reduction in the volume of blood in the body (hypovolemic shock), kidney failure, heat injuries, and even coma or death.